 Why You’ll Love This Hugo Spritz Recipe

 I became a true Hugo Spritz advocate after my trip to Italy and now it’s my go-to, especially in the summer.
-I mean, anyone who has seen my Summer of Spritz series knows I adore any kind of spritz, but this one is truly special.
+I live for a long apericena in the peak of summer and this hugo spritz is a must make.

 prosecco, st. germain elderflower liqueur, limes, and mint